circonus/docs/content/contribution-guidelines.md

 ### Headings

 Content should commence with a single h1 heading corresponding to the page title in the front matter.
 In the markdown that follows, h2, h3, h4, h5, and h6 headings can then be sequentially nested; h2s directly beneath h1, h3s directly beneath h2s, and so forth.
-All headings should use the hash (#) markdown syntax and include an empty new line both above and below for optimal distinction from body text.
+All headings should be title cased and use the hash (#) markdown syntax (rather than underlines).
+Additionally, an empty new line should be inserted both above and below each heading for optimal distinction from body text.

 *Please note that heading ids and anchors will be dynamically inserted upon page load and do not need to be included within the markdown.*